Gloria Arellanes: Brown Berets

 In 1967, Arellanes and some of her friends visited La Piranya, a coffeehouse owned and operated by the Brown Berets.
-Arellanes met future Prime Minister of the Brown Berets, David Sánchez, and was encouraged by Sánchez to join the Berets at the coffeehouse.
+Arellanes met future prime minister of the Brown Berets, David Sánchez, and was encouraged by Sánchez to join the Berets at the coffeehouse.
 She began attending community meetings and events, and eventually decided to join.
-In 1968, Arellanes was named the Minister of Finance and Correspondence, the first female minister of the Brown Berets.
+In 1968, Arellanes was named the minister of finance and correspondence, the first female minister of the Brown Berets.
 Early in her career she represented the Brown Berets when they were awarded the Ghetto Freedom Award by the Greater Los Angeles Urban League in 1968.

 The Brown Berets worked to raise their community by calling for improvement on education and employment, demanding more resources for the Chicano/a movement, and exposing police brutality against the Mexican-American people.
 The first important move the Brown Berets made was their involvement in the 1968 East L.A. blowouts, which Arellanes had been forced to sit out by her boss at the time.
 She was informed that her friend and companion Andrea Sánchez was arrested by Sergeant Arias of the Special Operation Conspiracy Force of LAPD under the assumption that he had arrested Arellanes.
-She was being watched by police because of her involvement in the Brown Berets.

 Arellanes organized marches during her time with the Brown Berets in partnership with the East L.A.
 Blowouts, in opposition to policy brutality against Chicanos, and for El Barrio Free Clinic.
-In 1969 she arranged for the Brown Berets to use a tank for their float in the September 16 parade.
+In 1969, she arranged for the Brown Berets to use a tank for their float in the September 16 parade.
 She requested it without informing the clinic it would be used for Brown Berets because of the known sentiments against the Brown Berets.
 Arellanes was also in charge of fundraising for the Berets on a couple occasions.
 She organized a "Zoot Suit Party" where they made money selling beer to fund the Brown Berets' activities.

 Arellanes, among many other women Berets, chiefly arranged and assembled the newsletter that went out for Mexicans and Chicanos to read, titled La Causa.
 However, limited resources and funds made the production and distribution of the paper difficult.